Rwanda joined the Commonwealth in November 2009, becoming the association’s 54th member.

-The terrain is rugged with steep hills and deep valleys, rising in the north to the highest peak, Karisimbi (4,519m), which lies in a range of volcanoes.
-The country is popularly known as the ‘land of a thousand hills’
+The terrain is rugged with steep hills and deep valleys, rising in the north to the highest peak, Karisimbi (4,519 metres), which lies in a range of volcanoes.
+The country is popularly known as the ‘land of a thousand hills’.

 Though the country is close to the Equator, the climate is tempered by altitude; it is hot and humid in the valleys, and drier and cooler in the higher elevations.
 The rainy seasons are March–May and October–November; the hottest season August–September.